ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Introduction

+With \mr{}, the developer simply provides a small amount of additional information associated with each input method and function.
+Our system supports the full compositionality of input modalities and functions by automatically translating a user command into one of exponentially many possible action sequences.
+The richness of user interaction afforded by our system is unprecedented, as traditional multimodal programming frameworks require developers to hard-code every combination of features supported.

-To process the example mentioned above: \begin{enumerate} \item \mr{} first translates the user's voice command to the \mrd{} code.
-Here, the user referred to an element on the UI by voice (``this restaurant'') and the language parser generates a special reference \texttt{Restaurant.current()}. \item \mr{} extracts the tap point from the UI and uses the UI component code to map the tap point back to a state object \texttt{Restaurant(name: "Taco Bell")}. \item With both the parsed DSL and UI context, \mr{}'s interpreter can then execute the generated \mrd{} using developer-defined states.
-It first retrieves the most recent order from "Taco Bell", designated as ``Taco 3/3''.
+\mr{} lets the programmer simply \textit{describe} the functionality of their code, including actions they support and the relationship between UI and data.
+This allows \mr{} to handle these rich multimodal commands in arbitrary combinations of actions without requiring direct developer input.
+The example in \autoref{fig:teaser} is supported by: \begin{enumerate} \item \mr{} first translates the user's voice command to the \mrd{} code.
+For example, the user refers to an element in the UI by voice (``this restaurant''), and the semantic parser generates a special reference \texttt{Restaurant.current()}. \item \mr{} extracts the tap point from the UI and uses the UI component code to map the tap point back to a state object \texttt{Restaurant(name: "Taco Bell")}. \item With the parsed DSL and UI context, \mr{}'s interpreter can execute the generated \mrd{} using developer-defined states.
+It first retrieves the most recent order from ``Taco Bell'', designated as ``Taco 3/3''.
 Then, it creates a new order, designated as ``New Taco''.
 Finally, the interpreter adds all the food items from ``Taco 3/3'' to ``New Taco'' and returns the new order. \item \mr{} passes the return value of the \mrd{} statement to the output UI mapping module.
 Because the return value is an \texttt{Order} object, \mr{} searches in the developer's UI component code to find a corresponding representation (Output UI Mapping) to present the result to the user. \mr{} also generates a text response using the LLM based on the user's input, parsed \mrd{}, and the return value: ``Your cart is updated with the same order from this restaurant as the last time.'' \end{enumerate}